 Industrial (I), T-2, T-3 - The purpose of the Industrial classification is to provide for areas of employment uses situated on individual sites or in campus-style "parks."
 Primary uses in the I, T-2 and I, T-3 classification are light manufacturing, "start-up" businesses, small assembly businesses, and office uses (including government offices, particularly those for Prince William County agencies).
-Within an I, T-3 designated project, the more intense uses shall be located in the core of the area and the less intense uses (excluding outdoor storage) at the periphery, to act as a transition between the I, T-3 project, and adjacent areas designated or developed for different uses.
+Within an I,T-3 designated project, the more intense uses shall be located in the core of the area and the less intense uses (excluding outdoor storage) at the periphery, to act as a transition between the I, T-3 project, and adjacent areas designated or developed for different uses.

 Commercial (COM), T-2, T-3 - The purpose of this classification is to provide for commercial areas to serve surrounding residential neighborhoods and the larger community.
-Access to commercial uses in the T-3 should be along major roadways and T-2 should be limited to abutting arterial or collector roadways, except where Interparcel connections are provided between abutting commercial sites.
-Pedestrian access to adjacent and nearby residential areas, where appropriate, should be encouraged.
+Access to commercial uses in the T-3 should be along major roadways and T-2 shall be limited to abutting arterial or collector roadways, except where Interparcel connections are provided between abutting commercial sites.
+Pedestrian access to adjacent and nearby residential areas, where appropriate, shall be encouraged.
 Vertical mixed use allows for residential uses above the first floor.
 The intent is to create vibrant, diverse places to accommodate a variety of business needs.

 The Residential Planned Community classification includes areas that are zoned Residential Planned Community, or RPC.
 This classification is intended for planned developments not less than 500 contiguous acres under one ownership or control in those areas of the County where provisions for sanitary sewers, sewage disposal facilities, adequate highway access, and public water supply are assured.
-Within such planned communities, the location of all residential, commercial, industrial, and governmental uses, school sites, parks, playgrounds, recreational areas, commuter parking areas, and other open spaces should be controlled in such a manner as to permit a variety of housing accommodations and land uses in an orderly relationship to one another.
+Within such planned communities, the location of all residential, commercial, industrial, and governmental uses, school sites, parks, playgrounds, recreational areas, commuter parking areas, and other open spaces shall be controlled in such a manner as to permit a variety of housing accommodations and land uses in an orderly relationship to one another.

-Primary Uses Secondary Uses Implementing Zoning Districts

-Multi-Family Residential Civic

-Single Family Attached Commercial RPC

-Single Family Detached Industrial

-Use Pattern Target Residential Density Target Non-Residential FAR

-Use Pattern Target Residential Density T-4: 8 - 24 du/acre Target Non-Residential FAR T-4: 0.57 - 1.38 FAR
+Primary Uses Secondary Uses Implementing Zoning Districts Multi-Family Residential Single Family Attached Single Family Detached CivicCommercialIndustrial • RPC Use Pattern Target Residential Density Target Non-Residential FAR Based on Street Typology T-4: 8 - 24 du/acre T-3: 4 - 12 du/acre T-4: 0.57 - 1.38 FAR T-3: 0.23 to 0.57 FAR

-Use Pattern Based on Street Typology